sbabcoc/Selenium-Foundation/docs/SeleniumFoundation.md

 *   Prior to invoking methods of page objects and page components (see below), the driver is automatically targeted at the associated window or frame.
 *   Facilities are provided to automatically synchronize with the page load completion at transitions (more later).
 *   At the end of each test, the browser session is closed automatically.
-*   (FUTURE) If a test fails, a screenshot and page source are automatically saved for diagnostic purposes.
+*   If a test fails, a screenshot and page source are automatically saved for diagnostic purposes.
-*   (FUTURE) If a test fails with a retriable exception (any subclass of WebDriverException) and automatic retry is enabled, the test is executed again.
+*   If a test fails with a retriable exception (any subclass of WebDriverException) and automatic retry is enabled, the test is executed again.

 ## Building Page Objects with Selenium Foundation